kilbot/WooCommerce-POS-Docs/en/how-to/configure/products/custom-barcode-field.md

 ### Select a Custom Barcode Field

 [WooCommerce POS Pro](http://wcpos.com/pro) users can use any product meta field by selecting a Barcode Field in `WP Admin > POS > Settings > Products`.
+The select dropdown will allow you to search all existing post meta field keys.
-If the post meta field for your barcodes does not exist, you can create a custom field using the `Add new field` link.
+If the post meta field for your barcodes does not exist, you can create a custom field using the _Add new field_ link.

 ![Select custom barcode field in WooCommerce POS Pro](http://wcpos.com/wp-content/uploads/2017/03/set-custom-barcode-field.png "Select custom barcode field in WooCommerce POS Pro")